RaccoonCodes/WatchNest-API/README.md

 ## Time Complexities

-The Time complexity are focused on Model classes that are used by the controller since the business logic and action response are following the Seperation of Concern.
+The Time complexity are focused on Model classes that are used by the controller since the business logic and action response are following the Seperation of Concerns.
+Before getting into each class and method, I wll mention the database set up.

+### ApplicationDbContext
+The databse has two tables, `SeriesModel` and `ApiUsers`. `SeriesModel` contains properies model for series that will hold SeriesID, UserID, Title, etc. `ApiUsers` inherits IdentityUser class that contains property for Users such as username, password, etc. It also contains a collection of `SeriesModel` object that will hold a one to many relationship between user and collection of their series.

+In the `ApplicationDbContext.cs`, I use Fluent API to model the tables for the database.
+I Added Index for performance and Time complexity improvement from WatchList V2.
+For `ApiUser`, I've added Indexing on `Id` and `UserName`.
+On `SeriesModel`, there is Indexing on UserID, Title, Genre, and SeriesID.

 ### UserService Class
+UserService class inherits IUserServices that contains `RegisterAsync` and `LoginAsync` method.

+**RegisterAsync method**

+This Method Registers users that will contain their UserName, Email, and Password.
+This inserts, after validation and assigning their role as a User, into the database.
+This Method has a **`Time Complexity of O(1)`**

+**LoginAsync method**

+This method searches and validate credentials.
+If successful, it generates a JWT Bearer that contains username, UserID, and their Role. it returns and encrypted JWT string or null when their is an invalid attempt.
+Becuase of Indexing, **`Time Complexity is O(lg n)`** where n is the number of records in the table.

+### SeriesService Class
+This class handles CRUD operations for series in each users.

+**CreateSeriesAsync method**

+This method creates a series and insert it into the database based on UserID and the series info provided.
+Since this is a simple insertion with table index appropiately,**`Time Complexity is O(1)`**

+**GetSeriesAsync method**

 **This README is a Work in Progress**